Leather Dye and Repair Kit FAQs

 For these reasons, if you want to do a color change, we recommend choosing a color with a similar value (light vs. dark).
 For example, if your sofa is dark brown and you're debating between Ivory or Slate, choose the Slate.

 Yes!
 You're not married to the result.
 You can do Taupe on Tuesday and change to Walnut on Wednesday.
 You don't have to strip out your previous work either.
 Just wipe off the remnants of last night's dinner and dye!

-Other professional-grade leather and vinyl coatings are typically elastomeric or solvent-based.
-They are more toxic and rely on the old idea that a thick coating of paint is the only way to create a fresh surface on leather and vinyl.
+Other leather and vinyl coatings are typically elastomeric or solvent-based.
+They are more toxic and rely on the old idea that a thick layer of paint is the only way to create a fresh surface on leather and vinyl.
 These coatings age and eventually crack and peel or flake away (see photo), resulting in a greater problem and eyesore.

 Rub 'n Restore® is a less toxic, water-based product that permeates leather and vinyl, behaving like a stain rather than a thick layer of paint.
 It can be applied with a sponge, brush, or spray gun.
-Rub 'n Restore® may not hold up to chemical cleaning as well as other conventional coatings, but it is more flexible and harmonious with the original surface, so it also won't catastrphically fail in the way these other coatings eventually do.
+Rub 'n Restore® may not hold up to chemical cleaning as well as other conventional coatings, but it is more flexible and harmonious with the original surface, so it also won't catastrophically fail in the way these other coatings eventually do.
 Our application process is also more fool-proof, so maintenance and touch-up is easy.